mozilla-services/heka/docs/source/config/outputs/udp.rst

 	from the Heka message.
 - max_message_size (int):
 	Maximum size of message that is allowed to be sent via UdpOutput.
-Messages which exceeds this limit will be dropped.
+Messages which exceed this limit will be dropped.
 Defaults to 65507 (the limit for UDP packets in IPv4).

 Example: